Venice high tides

 These factors pose a significant threat to the city’s cultural heritage, infrastructure, and overall quality of life for its residents.
 Climate change and subsidence have indeed contributed to the increased frequency and intensity of high tides in Venice.
 The gradual natural subsidence of the city, combined with the creation of the Canals of the Canal of Petrols, has created a significant threat to the infrastructures of Venice and residents’ quality of life.
 The rising sea levels caused by climate change have resulted in more frequent flooding events known as acqua alta.

 The combination of climate change-induced sea-level rise and subsidence poses a significant challenge for preserving Venice’s unique cultural heritage.
-It threatens iconic structures like St. Mark’s Square and puts strain on vital infrastructure such as palaces, churches, but also the shops and commercial activities.
+One wonder what will happen in the future and what are the possible scenarios for Venice

 The M.O.S.E. (the barriers)